 CEE's experienced remodeling advisors will come to any St. Louis Park home to discuss your remodeling ideas at no charge.
 They can answer questions about renovating existing space or building an addition and contractor bids.
 To schedule your appointment call the Center for Energy and Environment at 612.335.5856.

 Limit one home remodeling advisor visit per household.

 Architectural Design Service

 Recognizing that many residents may want to build an addition to meet the needs of a growing family, the City of St. Louis Park is underwriting much of the cost of a consultation with an architect.
 A consultation can help ensure that your new addition fits seamlessly with the style of your existing home and is compatible with your neighborhood.
 The city, in partnership with the American Institute of Architects Minnesota, will cover the most of the cost of a two hour consultation (a $250 value).
 Homeowners pay only $25 and may choose to meet with one of the 20 participating architects.
-Click here for a list of approved residential remodeling architects.
+In addition, we have compiled a list of approved residential remodeling architects.

 The American Institute of Architects (AIA) Minnesota is the professional organization of architects in Minnesota.
 AIA architects are licensed and required to take continuing education courses to keep current with laws, codes, and new materials.
 For more information abut working with an architect, click on the links below.
 You may also wish to visit www.aia-mn.org for additional information.

 Click on the link for information about the 20 questions to ask when working with an architect.